rancheng/ranchenghistoryblogs/_posts/2019-10-13-Solve-GN-with-PyTorch.md

 ![BANet.png]({{site.baseurl}}/images/BANet.png)

-Similarly [BANet](https://arxiv.org/pdf/1806.04807.pdf) has done the similar job, the only difference is that they are using the MLP to learn the damping factor $$\lambda$$ which is mimic the LM method to normalize the searching trust region.
+Similarly [BANet](https://arxiv.org/pdf/1806.04807.pdf) has done the same job using the MLP to learn the damping factor $$\lambda$$ which is mimic the LM method to normalize the searching trust region.
+And convert this iterative pipeline into a recurrent structure.

 ```python
 # two frames: